NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Design/Clinical-Scenarios/WGS-Test-Request---Rare-Disease.page.md

 For further details on WGS Test Requesting and RoD, refer to WGS Resources and Genomics England.

+**NOTE: For WGS Tumour First - Germline Late scenarios, it is expected that each would be send as in individual request (ServiceRequest), linking the 2 via basedOn, i.e. the Germline ServiceRequest would reference the Tumour ServiceRequest, via ServiceRequest.basedOn.
+Each ServiceRequest would reference the relevant specimen, tumour or germline.**

 The following steps is a walk through of a WGS Test order workflow:

 ### [Link to the High Fidelity Wireframe for the WGS Rare Disease Test Scenario](https://tenq2a.axshare.com/)